-A subscription tax rate reduced to 0.01% per annum is applicable to Luxembourg UCITS for which the sole purpose is the collective investment in money market instruments, the investment of deposits with credit institutions, or both.
+A subscription tax rate reduced to 0.01% per annum is applicable to Luxembourg UCITS for which the sole purpose is the collective investment in money market instruments pursuant to Regulation (EU) 2017/1131 of 14 June 2017 on money market funds.

-A subscription tax rate reduced to 0.01% per annum is applicable to the individual subfunds of multi-sub-fund UCITS, as well as for individual classes of securities issued within a UCITS or within a sub-fund of a multi-sub-fund UCITS, provided that the securities of these sub-funds or classes are reserved for one or more institutional investors.
+A subscription tax rate reduced to 0.01% per annum is applicable to the individual subfunds of multi-sub-fund UCITS, as well as for individual classes of securities issued within a UCITS or within a sub-fund of a multi-sub-fund UCITS, provided that the securities of these sub-funds or classes are reserved for one or more institutional investors (in accordance with the definition under Article 174 of the Law of 2010).